ltejedor/agents/05-whatsapp/README.md

 ### Common Errors

-- **ModuleNotFoundError**: Make sure you've installed all required dependencies with `pip install -r requirements.txt`
+- **ModuleNotFoundError**: Make sure you've installed all required dependencies with `pip install -r requirements.txt` (from repository root)
 - **Connection Errors**: Ensure the WhatsApp bridge is running before starting the main script
 - **API Key Errors**: If you're using your own Anthropic API key, verify it's correctly set in the environment variables